planetfederal/workshops/workshops/suiteintro/doc/source/suite/introduction.rst

 Introducing OpenGeo Suite
 =========================

-In this section, we'll introduce OpenGeo Suite and illustrate a few of the terms and concepts involved in setting up a geospatial "stack".
+In this section, we'll introduce OpenGeo Suite and illustrate a few of the terms and concepts involved in setting up a geospatial stack.

 What's a stack?
 ---------------